 Currency pair correlation: How does FX align with other assets?

-When it comes to trading forex, currency pairs may often move in predictable ways with other pairs and may also be positively or negatively aligned to other assets with which you may already be familiar.
+When it comes to trading forex, currency pairs sometimes move in predictable ways with other pairs and may also be positively or negatively aligned to other assets you may already be familiar with.
 Discover how currency pair correlation works and how you can use fx correlation to inform your own trades.

 Looking for something specific?
 Jump ahead using these links: